DigiArea/closurefx-builder/README.md

 You also can explore online [Closure FX Builder Documentation](http://digi-area.com/ClosureFX/guide/).
 For details about the updates and development state, explore [DigiArea Blog](http://blog.digi-area.com/).

-###Professional Development
+###Closure IDE

-If you are developing large-scale JavaScript applications or libraries, we encourage you to use [Closure IDE](http://digi-area.com/ClosureIDE/) - JavaScript IDE powered by Google Closure Tools.
+If you are developing complex JavaScript applications or libraries, try [Closure IDE](http://digi-area.com/ClosureIDE/) - an Eclipse-based development environment for large-scale JavaScript projects.
+It is particularly focused to work with Closure Compiler and Closure Library.
-You can apply for a free Closure IDE license for Open Source projects [here](http://digi-area.com/ClosureIDE/opensource.php).

 ###License